High order paracontrolled calculus: A toolkit for paracontrolled calculus

-The study of the generalized KPZ equation done in Section \ref{SectionGeneralizedKPZ} requires the analysis of quantities of the form $\Pi_{\partial \Pi_fg}h$, or similar quantities where $f,g$ or $h$ is itself given by a paraproduct.
+We work in this section in the one dimensional torus $\bfT$, with $x$ as canonical coordinate and $L=\partial_x^2=:\partial^2$.
+The study of the generalised KPZ equation requires the analysis of quantities of the form ${\sf P}_{\partial {\sf P}_fg}\partial h$, or similar quantities where $f,g$ or $h$ is itself given by a paraproduct.
 The following remark provides the key to the analysis of such terms.

-\begin{lem} For any two parabolic distributions $f,g$, the paraproduct $\Pi_{\partial f}g$ has the same structure and the same analytic properties, in the scale of parabolic H\"older spaces, as the resonent term $\Pi(\partial f,g)$. \end{lem}
+Recall the notations $\mcP_t$ and $\mcQ_t$ for the parabolic projectors from the standard collection of operators with cancellation -- Definition \ref{DefnStandardCollection} in Appendix \ref{SubsectionAppendixApproxOperators}, and the notation $\nu = dt\otimes dx$ for the parabolic volume measure.